Award-winning musician, yogini, activist, author and founder of Parvati.org

 “We no longer live in an era with the luxury to consider one isolated region separate from the whole.
 What happens in the Arctic affects us all.
 We must safeguard the Arctic Ocean and its rich biodiversity, before it is too late.
 Protecting the fragile Arctic ecosystem keeps our entire planet cool, and our weather patterns and global crop growth in balance.
 This must be an urgent priority for everyone on Earth.”

 air conditioning system.

-It secures balanced weather patterns globally so that we may have the food and resources we need to survive.
+It secures balanced weather globally so that we may have the food and resources we need to survive.

 The Marine Arctic Peace Sanctuary establishes all ocean waters north of the Arctic Circle as a marine protected area, free from oil drilling and all other exploitation.

 - Protects the fragile Arctic ecosystem, which has been a peace park for thousands of years by its very nature

 - Shelters our oceans and ocean life, which absorb a quarter of the world’s carbon and are essential for the future of humanity